Mallick17/AWS-ElastiCache/README.md

 ---

-Would you like me to prepare a `.sh` file to run both Python scripts automatically?

----
----
 The error you're seeing means that **your script is trying to connect to a Redis server on `localhost:6379`**, but **no Redis server is currently running there**, so the connection is refused:

 ```